-In CA, NJ and Across U.S. the middle class are becoming homeless
+In CA, NJ and Across U.S. the middle class

 A recent Time Magazine article highlights the growing number of families, including formerly middle class families, are facing homelessness due to unemployment and the housing crisis and turning to emergency shelter after exhausting other resources.